The Condition Improvement Fund (CIF) for 2021-22 is now closed.

 Key Dates and Timescales

-- New applicants were asked to register to use the DfE/ESFA Portal by 12 noon on Friday 29th November 2019
+- New applicants are asked to register by 12 noon on 10th December.

-- The submission deadline for all applications was 12 noon on Friday 13th December 2019
+- The submission deadline for all applications is 12 noon on Thursday 14th January 2021.

 The Academies team includes: